NACEP Accreditation Guide

-Notes: There is a limitation in the Acrobat preview window on certain browsers which prevents display of certain PDF files, including the NACEP-supplied coversheets with fill-in forms.
-On download they will work fine.
+Notes: There is a limitation in the Acrobat preview window on certain browsers which prevents display of certain PDF files, including the NACEP-supplied cover sheets with fill-in forms.
+On download, they will work fine.
 If Box does not come up, please clear your cookies and history.

-If your narrative requires additional space for a particularly standard, please use this form to add a second page.
-Please use second pages judiciously as Peer Reviewers appreciate concise writing.
-Consider including some of the narrative with a specific piece of evidence, rather than the cover sheet.
+If your narrative requires additional space for a particular standard, please use the second-page form above.
+Please use extra pages judiciously as Peer Reviewers appreciate concise writing.
+Consider including some of the narratives with a specific piece of evidence, rather than the cover sheet.

 Programs submit completed accreditation applications electronically via NACEP’s online file management system, including the cover sheets and evidence submitted as documentation for each standard.
 Please follow NACEP’s Requirements for Preparing Electronic Accreditation Applications in organizing your application.

 - Member Resources